jguadagno/jguadagno.github.io/_posts/2012-01-12-debuggerdisplay-attribute.md

 }
 ```

 Next, let’s assume we want to display the first and last name of the person when debugging.
 We first need to add the DebuggerDisplay attribute to our class.
-The DebuggerDisplay attribute can be found in the [System.Diagnosis](http://msdn.microsoft.com/en-us/library/15t15zda.aspx) class of the .NET framework.
+The DebuggerDisplay attribute can be found in the [System.Diagnosis](http://msdn.microsoft.com/en-us/library/15t15zda.aspx?WT.mc_id=DOP-MVP-4024623) class of the .NET framework.
 The DebuggerDisplay works almost like the string.Format method, except you, replace the numbers with the property/method names you want to display.
 Example:

 ```cs
 [DebuggerDisplay("FirstName={FirstName} LastName={LastName}")]
 ```

-This will tell the debugger to display the string _FirstName=_ with the value of the `FirstName` field in double quotes followed by `LastName=` with the value of the `LastName` field in double quotes every time it needs to display a person object.
+This will tell the debugger to display the string _FirstName=_ with the value of the `FirstName` field in double quotes followed by `LastName=` with the value of the `LastName` field in double-quotes every time it needs to display a person object.
 Here is our new class:

 ```cs
 [DebuggerDisplay("FirstName={FirstName} LastName={LastName}")]